 According to South Carolina’s dram shop laws, responsibility for a drunk driving accident doesn’t just fall on the person who chose to drive under the influence.
-Bars, restaurants, and other businesses that overserve customers and allow them to drive away can be held liable for the destruction caused by the drunk driver.
-For example, if a person served 10 beers at a local pub tries to drive home, and injures a family of four, the pub (in addition to the driver) and its insurance company may be responsible for compensating the family for their losses.
+Bars, restaurants, and other businesses that overserve customers and allow them to drive away can be held liable for the destruction caused by the intoxicated person.
+For example, if a person who is served 10 beers at a local pub tries to drive home and injures a family of four, the pub (in addition to the driver) and its insurance company may be responsible for compensating the family for their losses.

 I was in a wreck with an uninsured drunk driver, what should I do?